sanluige/sanluige.github.io/PFD/index.md

 The menu allows the user to:

 **Print drunk information**: Prints the information of drunks (position, housenumber, status and drunk level) in the console.
 **Run simulation**: Runs the program and displays the town map with the 25 routes on the GUI window and figure window (for closer inspection).
+This also creates the density map without displaying it on program window.

-**Draw step density map and export CSV file**: creates density map, displays map on the GUI and figure window, and overwrites file step_dmap.csv with the data from that simulation.
+**Draw step density map and export CSV file**: displays density map on the GUI and figure window, and overwrites file step_dmap.csv with the data from that simulation.
 **Quit model**: Quits the execution of the model and closes model window.

 ![This is an image](https://sanluige.github.io/PFD/PFDMenu.png)